top of page

 Waiting on God

-First of all, we will never know things better than God.
+First of all, we will never know the intricacies of life better than God.
 We are completely unable to perceive the scope of the dynamics in which God commands His ways and measures our steps.
 We are fortunate to see the truth of this if we will read the Book of Job and see God’s way with Job.
-Job was righteous, but not righteous enough to question or instruct God.
-In addition, our time frame never seems to match up with God’s.
-Quite frankly, we think God is too slow!
-Admit it.
-We get just a little bit of knowledge on a matter and off we run.
-You might say, “No we don’t!” but I bet you answered too quickly.
-We must learn to slow down.
-Why?
+Although Job was righteous, he was not righteous enough to question or instruct God.
+We are allowed to ask questions about God, or His design for us, or what He wants us to change in ourselves, but never think we could ever instruct Him on anything.

 Recent Posts